 We won’t lie though; these are very unattractive buds.
 Not only does the plastic build feel cheap, but other elements of the design just scream generic, such as the left/right indicators poorly labeled on the front of each bud.

-Battery life is subpar at 5 hours, the same amount of playtime as the AirPods.
+Battery life is nothing special, at 5 hours.
 However, the accompanying charging case increases it to 15 hours total and has enough interior space to stash several small EDC items such as cash, credit cards, and gym membership key fobs.

 Read our full Plantronics BackBeat Fit 3100 review.